No respite for re-elected Macron as parliamentary elections loom | Politics

 "Voting isn't over, the legislative elections are the third round," said Jordan Bardella, a close Le Pen ally, telling voters: "Don't put all the power in Emmanuel Macron's hands."
 The hard left's Jean-Luc Melenchon, who came third - just behind Le Pen - in the April 10 first round of the election, said Macron had been elected "by default".

+"Without a coalition, Macron will have all the powers and Melenchon will be the first opposition group," Marechal wrote on Twitter.
+"With a coalition, we can turn the national camp into the biggest force in the Assembly!".
+In recent French legislative ballots, the president's party has always won a majority in parliament.

 Should the outcome be different this time, Macron would have little choice but to name a prime minister from another party, ushering in what has traditionally been a tense period of "cohabitation" during which presidential powers are severely curbed.
+A government source said the president was at a retreat in Versailles consulting political figures such as ex-presidents Francois Hollande and Nicolas Sarkozy.

+Macron was also scheduled to speak to U.S. President Joe Biden later on Monday, the White House said.
 COHABITATION RISK

 During a cohabitation, the president remains the head of the armed forces and retains some foreign policy influence but the government has responsibility for most other day-to-day matters of state and policy.
 "The reality is there is more to the French election story than Macron's win yesterday," said Rabobank FX strategist Jane Foley.